-It’s tough to be Culver City.
-Cornered by two of the biggest freeways in Southern California, the neighborhood is quite literally cut off from the rest of Los Angeles.
-But it’s also full of cool shops, galleries, movie theaters, and other things that make urban areas appealing to humans.
-Plus, there’s a Metro station that takes you to and from DTLA and Santa Monica, which means you can’t you use Culver’s location as a reason not to go anymore.
+Culver City will always have a bit of a tough gig.
+Cornered by two of the biggest freeways in Southern California, the area is quite literally cut off from the rest of Los Angeles.
+But it’s also full of cool shops, galleries, and movie theaters - not to mention Sony Studios and a whole cavalry of tech offices.
+Plus, there’s a Metro station that takes you to and from DTLA and Santa Monica, which means you can’t use Culver’s location as a reason not to visit.

-And that’s crucial, because perhaps more than anything else, Culver City’s become a major food destination.
-Old restaurants are thriving again, and new ones pop up every day.
+And that’s crucial, because perhaps more than anything else, Culver City has become a major food destination.
+Old restaurants are thriving and new ones pop up every day.
 It’s an exciting time to be in the neighborhood – here’s your guide to hitting the best restaurants.

 Located in a part of Culver filled with very cool people who work in very creative offices, Destroyer is a daytime cafe unlike any other.
 We’re pretty sure the coffee machine was brought here from the future (it’s built into the counter), and it’s entirely possible the food was, too.
-Seemingly simple dishes like a hen egg with crispy potatoes or chicken confit with grits are turned into works of abstract sci-fi art.
+Seemingly simple dishes like raw oatmeal and almond milk or chicken schnitzel into works of abstract sci-fi art.
 The whole place is straight-up weird, and also oddly Zen, but in the kind of way that has us planning a return trip as you read this.